skellis46/finger-pointing-moon/case-for-support.md

 In _Finger Pointing Moon_ the artistic practice will be a research outcome (Output 1: Experimental documentation practices) and also applied as an "object of the research"[@borgdorff_conflict_2012 p.146] to underpin the other research methods, outputs and outcomes.

+add something here about concept of visibility/invisibility as a means to slow down and re-orient the method.
+See zettel concept as method.
+But perhaps also linked with fuzzy concepts (see same zettel)

+see also thinking about lack of conceptual stability in practice-research (same zettel as above).
+Wondering if this is a bug or a feature.
+What might happen in an attempt to bring conceptual stability to the methods?
+Is this possible?
+What might we agree on?

 #### Traditional scholarship

 The experimental practice-research fieldwork will be supplemented by traditional _desk-based_ scholarly methods: systematic review and meta-analysis of the literature and practices, critical analysis and scholarly writing.
 These methods will make it possible to extrapolate the field-based data (the focus of RQ1) to cross-disciplinary outputs and outcomes that explore the epistemic failures and possibilities of practice-research (RQ2 and RQ3).
 That is, the traditional scholarly methods will contextualise and broaden the value of the artistic fieldwork.